FINANCE YOUR STUDIES

 The foods we eat are essential to maintaining the health of individuals and populations.

-Students in the Honours Bachelor of Food and Nutritional Sciences will have an in-depth knowledge of the sciences underlying the production, consumption and metabolism of food, as well as their effects on health, disease prevention and management.
+Students in the Honours Bachelor of Food and Nutrition Sciences will have an in-depth knowledge of the sciences underlying the production, consumption and metabolism of food, as well as their effects on health, disease prevention and management.

 This program focuses on the acquisition of knowledge in microbiology, physico-chemical and sensory properties of food, preparing graduates for careers in the agri-food sector such as agri-food industries, businesses, food science research centres and government departments.
 As the only food science training offered in the context of a faculty of health sciences in Canada, this option places greater emphasis on the health impact of food.

 This option focuses on the acquisition of essential knowledge and skills related to the practice of dietitians.
 This program option, unique in Ontario, offered in French to bilingual students, integrates theoretical and practical training in the form of courses and internships.
 This dietetic education program is an accredited program recognized by the Partnership for Dietetic Education and Practice (PDEP) and prepares students for eligibility for registration with a provincial dietetics regulatory body.
 Upon graduation, students are eligible to write the examination for admission to the profession of dietitian in Canada.